Canada Visitor Visa

 Visitor Record

 A visitor record is a document that states how long you can stay in Canada.
-Unlike a visitor visa, the visitor record is an independent document that is not attached to your passport.
+Unlike a visitor visa, the visitor record is an independent document not attached to your passport.
 It is issued by IRCC when your extension application is approved.
 It usually carries an expiry date – the date you must leave Canada.

 A visitor visa is only available when you are inside Canada; it does not guarantee entry.
-If you leave Canada and want to reenter, you’ll need a valid entry document.
+If you leave Canada and want to re-enter, you’ll need a valid entry document.

 Requirements for Visitor Visa Extension